Wizek/haskell-pair-programming/README.md

     - "I mainly want to work on adding the `-XDependentHaskell` extension to GHC.
 Incidentally, my name is Richard A. Eisenberg."
     - "I'm interested in contributing to X, Y and Z, but I'm also open to pretty much anything when we switch sides."
     - "Let's solve exercises together just for learning!"

+## abailly

+1. Availability

+   I'm available some evenings and at lunch time during weekdays.

+2. Experience

+   I've been programming with Haskell in my spare time since 2001 and professionally since 2014.
+   I have broad knowledge of quite a few parts of Haskell, from building to some type-level wizardry.
+   I code exclusively using TDD, where `T` can stand for `Type` or `Test`.

+3. Interests

+   Helping others getting stuff done.
+   Learning new ways of working with Haskell.

 ## aggie0